trishanku-org/heaven/README.md

 ![Programmers coordinating using Git](docs/images/png/programmers.png)

 Git does not mandate any particular structure for the coordination-flow; any network of coordination with any degree of simplicity or complexity is supported.
-This enables not only groups of programmers to experiment with different coordination-flows and home in the flow that works best for them but also for a suitable modularity to emerge for the solution to the problem they are trying to solve.
+This enables not only groups of programmers to experiment with different coordination-flows and home in on the flow that works best for them, but also for a suitable modularity to emerge for the solution to the problem they are trying to solve.

 ### Kubernetes Controllers coordinating using Git